tdauth/warcraft-iii-wishlist/README.md

 native GetMainSelectedUnit takes player whichUnit returns unit native SetMainSelectedUnit takes player whichUnit, unit u returns nothing
 ```

+This API would allow players to select more than 12 units at once.
+The UI would need some adaptions to show more than 12 unit icons at once.

 * Missile API which allows creating missiles manually.
 * Unit and item stock API which allows setting and getting the stock values for items from shops.